tonytw1/osm-jigsaw/README.md

 java -Xmx16G -jar $jarfile -s extract $input.osm.pbf $input.rels.pbf
 ```

-The heap sizes have been choosen for a full planet extract on a machine with 32Gb of RAM.
+The heap sizes have been chosen for a full planet extract on a machine with 32Gb of RAM.

 This step should produce 3 more files: